hopppe/travel-split2/PRIVACY_POLICY.md

 ---

-This Privacy Policy is effective as of the date listed above and applies to all users of the Split Pro app.
+This Privacy Policy is effective as of the date listed above and applies to all users of the EquiSplit app.